rafee/rafee.me/content/posts/apple_russia_0_day.md

 Sophisticated iPhone Hack Ever Exploited Apple's Hidden Hardware Feature (thehackernews.com)](https://thehackernews.com/2023/12/most-sophisticated-iphone-hack-ever.html)) explains it quite well.
-Just for the sake of understanding how complicated the exploit is, I am going to include a diagram published in aforementioned article.
+Just for the sake of understanding how complicated the exploit is, I am going to include the attack chain published in aforementioned article.

 ![Attack chain for full device access iPhone](/images/apple-spywre.webp)